aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/contents-management/extract-selected-content-between-nodes/_index.md

 ## Extract Content Between Paragraphs

-This demonstrates how to use the method above to extract content between specific paragraphs.
+This shows how to use the method above to extract content between specific paragraphs.
 In this case, we want to extract the body of the letter found in the first half of the document.
 We can tell that this is between the 7th and 11th paragraphs.

 The code below accomplishes this task.
 The appropriate paragraphs are extracted using the [CompositeNode.getChild](https://apireference.aspose.com/words/java/com.aspose.words/compositenode#getChild(int,int,boolean)) method on the document and passing the specified indices.
 We then pass these nodes to the **ExtractContent** method and state that these are to be included in the extraction.
 This method will return the copied content between these nodes which are then inserted into a new document.
-The code example given below demonstrates how to extract the content between specific paragraphs using the ExtractContent method above.
+The code example given below shows how to extract the content between specific paragraphs using the ExtractContent method above.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/ExtractContentBetweenParagraphs/TestFile.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ExtractContentBetweenParagraphs-1.java" >}}